Welcome to today's edition of the Rush 24-7 podcast.

 Social Security disability on the verge of insolvency.

-Laid off workers and aging baby boomers are flooding Social Security's disability program with benefit claims, pushing the financially strapped system toward the brink of insolvency.
+Laid-off workers and aging baby boomers are flooding Social Security's disability program with benefit claims, pushing the financially strapped system toward the brink of insolvency.

 This is from the Associated Press.

-He says, quote, claims claims for disability benefits typically increase in a bad economy because many disabled people get laid off and can't find a new job, unquote.
+He says, quote, claims for disability benefits typically increase in a bad economy because many disabled people get laid off and can't find a new job, unquote.

-By the way, and I'll explain this afterwards.
+By the way, I'll explain this afterwards.

-A lot of these guys looting and torching London are officially classified as disabled by the British welfare state, uh, and they're not disabled enough that they uh they can't rampage through the street looting and torching and lobbing concrete pieces of concrete through store windows.
+And they're not disabled enough that they can't rampage through the street looting and torching and lobbing concrete pieces of concrete through store windows.

 We'll get into that in just a moment.